What is a Medwakh Pipe?

 Changes in bowl size can affect how big each hit is and therefore how much Dokha you smoke in a week.
 It can affect how easily you can fill the bowl.
 Bowl size and shape also have an effect on the smoking experience as a whole.
 Larger bowls tend to make the smoke more aromatic as it doesn’t all burn immediately.
 While smaller bowls will smoke faster and usually hotter.
 It’s all down to personal preference!

-Shaft length will alter the heat of smoke dragged through from the bowl to the mouthpiece.
-A longer shaft will cool the smoke more but will also provide more resistance, taking more effort to gain the same hit.
+Shaft length will alter the heat of smoke pulled through from the bowl to the mouthpiece.
+A longer shaft will cool the smoke more, but will also provide more resistance, taking more effort to gain the same hit.
 This is also where the diameter of the air passage comes into play.
 Along with the filter, the air passage diameter plays a massive role in determining the volume of smoke you inhale.
 The wider diameter equals more smoke.

-Filters vary in composition, but they are all designed to reduce some of the particulates present in Dokha smoke along with tar content (for the efficacy of each filter please see the manufactures websites).
+Filters vary in composition, but they are all designed to reduce some of the particulates present in Dokha smoke along with tar content (for the efficacy of each filter please see the manufacturer’s websites).
 They do also influence air flow, helping to smooth out each drag into a steady, continuous stream.

 With Medwakh pipes, filter tips are very common – this is a filter housed within a mouthpiece that fits on the end of your pipe.
 Picking the right tip for you just depends on the filter you like, which mouthpiece is most comfortable and, of course, which suits you and the pipe the most.
 After all, you’ve got to look good when you smoke don’t you?